 The Glycemic Index (GI) is a scale from 0 to 100 that corresponds to how much a carbohydrate raises a person's blood sugar level by after eating.
 Pure glucose is given a value of 100, which represents the relative rise in the person's blood glucose level two hours after consuming it.
 The glycemic index definition was introduced in 1981, and it is commonly used to help people with diabetes to manage their disease.
 Nowadays, the concept of GI is getting more and more popular in other aspects of nutrition as well, e.g. when composing a weight loss diet.

 The glycemic index of specific food products depends on:

 How to calculate glycemic index

 The glycemic index of specific food products needs to be determined experimentally in a research setting; however, tables and lists with GI values for many types of foods are widely available.
-Our glycemic index calculator uses data from the official glycemic index website and the international GI database from the University of Sydney.
+Our glycemic index calculator uses data from.

 The glycemic index value of a food product is determined by feeding at least 10 healthy people a portion of the food containing 50 grams of digestible carbohydrates and then measuring its effect on their blood glucose levels over the next 2 hours.
 Then the area under the two-hour blood glucose response (glucose AUC) graph each person is measured.
 The same 10 people must also consume an equal-carbohydrate portion of pure glucose in as a reference meal.
 The GI value for the tested food product is then determined by dividing each person's glucose AUC for the test food by their glucose AUC for the reference food (glucose) and finding the average across all participants.